masciugo/genealogy/README.md

 ## Usage

-Instance methods are two kinds: *queries* and *modifiers*
+As the original aim was to add relatives concerning a specific individual, all relevant methods are instance methods called on that individual.
+They are two kinds: *queries* and *modifiers*

 ### Query methods

-These self explaining methods simply parse the tree through parents' associations to answer query like:
+These self explaining methods simply parse the tree through parents' associations to answer queries.

 * `george.father` will retrieve george's father
+* `george.paternal_grandfather` will retrieve parents of george's father

+Some methods return a sorted array:

 * `george.parents` will retrieve george's parents as 2 elements sorted array: [father,mother]
-* `george.paternal_grandfather`
 * `george.paternal_grandparents` will return a 2 elements sorted array: [paternal_grandfather, paternal_granmother]
 * `george.grandparents` will return a 4 elements sorted array: [paternal_grandfather, paternal_granmdother, maternal_grandfather, maternal_grandmother]

+Some other return an unsorted array:

 * `george.ancestors` will return an unsorted array
 * `george.descendants` idem

+Genealogy strongly considers multiple mates procreation so siblings and offspring are really featured methods:

 * `george.siblings` will return full-siblings array (same father and mother)
 * `george.siblings(:half => :mother)` will return maternal half-siblings array (same mother)